antidude900/ProjectEuler/README.md

 (Note: This is only the default way how the input is read in the code.
 You can write your own custom way to read the input which you will be experience the first time in Problem 10)

+### Thank you

+Hope this repository will help you in solving the Project Euler Questions.
+If it does and you find it helpful, please :star: this repository.